 A corporate job typically gets 250 applications.
 Of these applicants, about 2% to 6% are called in for an interview.
 Of course, the offer is made to just one.
 This means that there are about 249 candidates who get rejected each time you post an ad.
 Chances are you’re going to have to write a job rejection email or two.

-Now, no HR professional wants to break the bad news of rejection to the candidates.
-But informing them about their application status is important as it helps them to track it to closure.
+Now, no HR professional wants to break the bad news of rejection their candidates.
+But informing them about their application status is important.
+It helps them to track their application to closure.
 Otherwise, they might end up investing more time on your job listing with follow up emails or calls – only to learn that they aren’t being considered anymore.
 Bad candidate experiences like these can negatively impact your employer branding.

 Here’s where well-written and thought-out job rejection emails come in handy.
 Job rejection emails are great tools to update your candidates’ on their application status.
 Let’s now look at the job rejection email templates you can send to your applicants.
-You’ll need a different kind of rejection based on the different hiring stages where they end their application).
+You’ll need a different kind of rejection based on the different hiring stages where they end their application.

 1. Post-application job rejection email template

 The application stage is quite an early stage in the hiring process.
 At this point, all that the candidates have done is sent you their resume along with any other preliminary information you might have asked for.

-Generally speaking, candidates aren’t very hopeful at this stage.
+Generally speaking, candidates aren’t very invested at this stage.
 They’re not expecting to be hired on the spot and they haven’t spent too much time in the application.
-This means that a rejection at this point is usually not as discouraging as getting rejected in the more advanced hiring stages might feel like.
+This means that a rejection at this point is usually not as discouraging as getting rejected in the more advanced hiring stages.

 For these candidates, send a brief job rejection email such as:

 Hello [first name],

 Thanks so much for applying to be a [role] at [company name].